minaburo/archi/lpwan-architecture.md

 This architecture generalizes the model to any kind of peers.
-In the case of more capable devices, a SCHC Device may maintain more than one Instance with the same peer, or a set of different peer.
+In the case of more capable devices, a SCHC Device may maintain more than one Instance with the same peer, or a set of different peers.
 Since SCHC does not signal the Instance in its packets, the information must be derived from a lower layer point to point information.
 For instance, the SCHC session can be associated one-to-one with a tunnel, a TLS